 Apparently, in my communiqués on the clitoris and how to approach the clit, one reader took some of my words to heart and implemented some simple techniques I mentioned when he was with a partner recently.

-And then I went a bit preachy about the clit and the stupidity of porn, so please forgive that.
+And then I went a bit preachy about the clit and the stupidity of porn, so please forgive that. :-)

 If you’d like specific recommendations for yourself or your situation, I do consults.
 Just contact me via my website.

-Released on Kindle a few months ago, Chapter 6 of Confessions of an Aroused Woman is now available as a .PDF for only $3.00.
-Based on personal experiences, Confessions of an Aroused Woman is a fictionalized series of erotica vignettes that is women-positive, sex-positive, and all-around fun to read.
+Released on Kindle a few months ago, Chapter 6 of Confessions of an Aroused Woman is based on my personal experiences.
+Confessions of an Aroused Woman is a fictionalized series of erotica vignettes that is women-positive, sex-positive, and all-around fun to read.